mt7315/criminalip_clamAVP/README.md

 * After downloading files from the respective Cnc server, it scans for malicious files using clamAV.

-* It utilizes Criminal IP's API([https://api.criminalip.io/v1/banner/search](https://api.criminalip.io/v1/banner/search)) to detect the corresponding IPs.
+* It utilizes Criminalip's API([https://api.criminalip.io/v1/banner/search](https://api.criminalip.io/v1/banner/search)) to detect the corresponding IPs.

 * It utilizes the [https://api.criminalip.io/v1/ip/data](https://api.criminalip.io/v1/ip/data) API to verify the link for file download and download accordingly.

 * All resulting values are formatted using the .csv file structure.

-* Through this open-source antivirus tool, you can collect malicious samples uploaded to C2 IPs and assess the risk level of those malicious IPs through sample threat analysis.
+* Through this open-source antivirus tool, you can collect malicious samples uploaded to c2 IPs and assess the risk level of those malicious IPs through sample threat analysis.

 </br>